trussworks/Engineering-Playbook/developing/healthcheck/README.md

 ## Healthchecks in Deployment Pipelines

-It is not uncommon to see teams utilize an app's healthcheck endpoint on the critical path of a deployment pipeline, however this should considered for unintended consequences.
+It is not uncommon to see teams utilize an app's healthcheck endpoint on the critical path of a deployment pipeline, however this should be evaluated for unintended consequences.

 In modern software engineering, automated deployments are a critical feature of a software system, facilitating the ability to safely and incrementally improve the quality of a running app.

-Again, consider the app example from above that uses an email sending service for one feature: should the external serivce instability to jeopardize the ability to roll out new code?
-Perhaps the new code for deployment is useful for diagnosing the issue, or is intended to temporarily turn off the offending sending of emails, blocking roll out of this code is actually making remediation of the issue harder rather than safer.
+Again, consider the app example from above that uses an email sending service for one feature: should the external service instability be able to jeopardize the ability to roll out new code?
+Perhaps the new code for deployment is useful for diagnosing the issue or is intended to temporarily turn off the offending sending of emails: blocking roll out makes remediation of the issue harder rather than safer.

 ## Contents